 Ghosn’s term as a chairman at Nissan had done wonders for the company in past and the news of the “financial misconduct” charges comes as big jolt to the company’s top leadership.
 Ghosn has also gained a status of an expert in the auto-making industry as he took the reins of Nissan in his hands when it was about to collapse.
 He is also hailed for many innovations in the auto industry as he was the one who made the world’s largest car-making alliance as chairman of Nissan, chief executive of Renault and chairman of the board at Mitsubishi.

-Ghosn, who is often called as a “legendary chairman” in the auto industry, today is being counted in the list of executives that have made financial violations within the company.
+Often called as a “legendary chairman” in the auto industry, Ghosn, is now being counted in the list of executives that have made financial violations within the company.